 University of Groningen

 Multilevel meta-analysis, multilevel regression analysis, longitudinal data analysis, network analysis of ecological momentary assessments.
-Experience with R, Mplus, SPSS
+Experience with R, Mplus, SPSS, Python (very basic)

-I coordinate biomarker collection and analysis and have collected data with surveys, momentary assessment tools, and behavioural tasks.
-I also have experience with lifestyle interventions.
+I currently collect data with surveys, momentary assessment tools, and behavioural tasks.
+I also have experience with biomarker collection and lifestyle interventions.

 I am a member of my department’s Ethics Committee and of the Open Science Community Groningen, where I give regular pre-registration workshops.
 Examples of open science practices in my work are pre-registrations, sharing syntax and data, and publishing open access.

 I am daily supervisor of a PhD student working on parent-child transmission of peer problems, and have supervised bachelor and master theses, as well as student interns and assistants.
-During my PhD, I was scientific coach for medical students.
+Last year, I taught a third-year bachelor course on how to perform a systematic literature review.

 Reviewer (on occasional basis) for the Journal of Child Psychology and Psychiatry, the International Journal of Cognitive Therapy, Frontiers in Psychology, and Psychology Research and Behavior Management.